 A good customer relationship management (CRM) system can help sales and marketing tackle this challenge.

 Bulk emailing multiple contacts at the same time with a little personalization is one way to leverage a CRM.
-The CRM can use data from accurately digitized business cards to ensure that each individual’s name is spelled correctly.
+The CRM, when properly integrated, can use data from accurately digitized business cards to ensure that each contact’s personal data (name, address, email) is spelled 100% correctly.

 Sansan, for example, is such a solution and is also equipped with the ability to take note of any changes in the position of the email recipient within an organization.
 Having such a smart system not only demonstrates a sense of professionalism in the emails, but also builds rapport as recipients feel more valued when they receive personalized treatment.